HaozhangPKU/HaozhangPKU.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a second year graduate student in Peking University.
-My research interest is algebraic geometry, especially the decomposition theorem.
-Recently, I am studying problems about moduli spaces of pointed stable curves
+My research area is algebraic geometry.
+Recently, I have been thinking about the decomposition theorem for maps between moduli spaces of pointed stable curves